warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 ```

 Got an error about the He3_Data table from STAR because I forgot to change the time step frequency for updates.
 Fixed.

+Apparently the fix didnt actually save to the file?
+In the STAR gui it had the correct number and I saved it, then pushed and reuploaded to HPC, but the file uploaded to HPC had the old time step frequency.
+Trying again.